 The Desktop Web pages available are the Information Center page, Resources page, Feature Tours page, and Business Insights Dashboard page.
-To display a web page, select the page from the Web Content area (standard Desktop) or the Tasks tab (classic Desktop).
+To display a web page, select the page from the Web Content area.

 Information Center Page

 From the Information Center page, you can find information about integrated solutions and Sage training and support.
 There is also a Feedback Site link; click the link to provide your ideas and feedback directly to Sage.